Digital-One-Health/digital-one-health.github.io/_pages/doh-workshop.md

 ## Overview

-This workshop will allow AMR stakeholders in Uganda to engage substantive discussions towards integrated and interoperable AMR surveillance workflows for One Health decision-making.
-The conclusions of these discussions will be the foundation of a recommendations paper for a One Health data-sharing framework.
+This workshop will bring together (Anti-Microbial Resistance) AMR stakeholders from various institutions across the One Health spectrum in Uganda to engage in discussions towards an integrated and interoperable AMR surveillance workflows.
+These discussions will from the foundation of a recommendations paper to develop a data-sharing framework for One Health decision-making.

 <br>